celogeek/go-qbittorrent-sync/README.md

     	Number of second to check new files to sync (default 30) -qbittorrent-password string
     	Password of qbittorrent
+  -qbittorrent-password-file string
-  -qbittorrent-sync-tag string
+    	Password file with the password of qbittorrent -qbittorrent-sync-tag string
     	Tag of qbittorrent to copy (default "Sync") -qbittorrent-synced-tag string